 Half of my children are teenagers right now, and I’m going to share something with those of you still stuck in diaper and breastfeeding mode: Do not buy into the myth that teenagers are terrible people that you will hate having in your life almost as much as they will hate having you for their parents.

-I think this narrow expectation is at the root of a lot of the issues that can crop of between parents and their teens, but it doesn’t have to be that way.
+I think this narrow expectation is at the root of a lot of the issues that can crop up between parents and their teens, but it doesn’t have to be that way.
 Broaden your expectations about this time, and try to remember what it was like to have your hormones in control of your body, your mind and your soul — and you’ll do okay.
 I’m not saying it’s a cakewalk, I’m just not sure that reality always fits the myth.
 So true for most of the stories you hear about parenting — at any age.

 One thing that I’ve been told (by my own mother, nonetheless) that has proven to be absolutely true about parenting is this: “The days go by slowly, but the years go by too fast.”